 - Santa Barbara

 - Portions of San Bernardino County

-Additionally, the BOE districts will be re-numbered to coincide with California State Senate district numbers.
+Additionally, the BOE districts were re-numbered to coincide with California State Senate district numbers.

-See the maps below for the current boundaries and the new boundaries that will be effective January 1, 2015:
+See the maps below for the boundaries prior to, and effective January 5, 2015.

 How do I find my Board Member?